MorrisMA/M65C02A/README.md

 This project provides a synthesizable microprogrammed IP core that implements the instruction set architecture (ISA) of the 6502/65C02 microprocessors.
-The initial release provides the instruction set of the 65C02 plus the WAI and STP instructions added by WDC in its W65C02S processor.

 The M65C02A core features a completely reworked microprogrammed control structure compared to that used in the M65C02 project.
 In addition, the basic logic structure of the core has been significantly altered to reduce the logic required to implement the processor.
-In the process, logic has been added to the basic structure that will allow the core to support adding instructions and addressing modes.
-Theses changes to the core's logic will allow enhacements such as stack relative addressing and custom FORTH support instructions to be added without resynthesizing the core, i.e. all enhancements can be added by only changing the microprogram.

-Another benefit of the new microprogram and logic structure is that the resulting M65C02A core is significantly smaller than the M65C02 core.
 It is also better equipped to work as a single cycle core with both internal and external memory.

+The initial release provides the instruction set of the 65C02 plus the WAI and STP instructions added by WDC in its W65C02S processor.
+Subsequent releases include support for additional instruction set enhancements.
+Future releases will provide direct instruction set support for a FORTH VM (r2.4.0) and 16-bit arithmetic and logic operations (r2.5.0).

 Implementation
 --------------

-The implementation of the core provided consists of five Verilog source files and several memory initialization files:
+The implementation of the current core provided consists of the following Verilog source files and several memory initialization files:

     M65C02_CoreV2.v         - M65C02 Top level module
         M65C02_MPCv5.v      - M65C02 MPC with microcycle length controller